Pokemon Scarlet & Violet gym order: All paths level order & post-game walkthrough

 10. Team Star Leader Atticus – Tagtree Thicket

-Atticus is a formidable foe mainly due to his ability to set Poison.
+Atticus is a formidable foe mainly due to his ability to inflict the Poisoned status condition.
 This can quickly whittle away a Pokemon’s health if the battle is too long, so players will want to be ready to deal with his Poison-type setup.

 |Skuntank||Poison / Dark||32|